CtrlK

 Actionability

-Every step includes fully executable TypeScript code with proper imports, file paths, and realistic configurations.
-The code is copy-paste ready for a Next.js App Router project, covering middleware, server components, client components, and API routes.
+Every step includes fully executable TypeScript code with proper imports, file paths, and realistic patterns.
+The code is copy-paste ready for Next.js App Router with @clerk/nextjs, covering middleware, server components, client components, and API routes.
+The SAML configuration steps are concrete with specific URLs and attribute mappings.

 3 / 3